WCU-AIR/airlab/_posts/2025-10-01-memory-optimizations.md

 ---

 ## Introduction
-In my ["last blog post"]({{'/blog/_posts/2025-09-20-computing-resources.html' | relative_url}} "Computing Resources Blog"), we looked at some past and projected figures for AI's natural-resource consumption and showed the expenditure to be immense.
+In my [last blog post]({{'/blog/_posts/2025-09-20-computing-resources.html' | relative_url}} "Computing Resources Blog"), we looked at some past and projected figures for AI's natural-resource consumption and showed the expenditure to be immense.
 Following that, we gave a high-level view of current or proposed methods to mitigate those figures.
 In this blog post, we'll inspect a couple current software-level optimizations (kernel fusion and gradient checkpointing) and implement some simple demos to deepen our understanding of how they work.
 Following that, I'll give a brief reflection on what I've gained from writing this post and what I plan to do next.

 ## Background
 <!-- excerpt start -->To pragmatically address the bottleneck of input/output operations, let's look at a couple specific ways we can better utilize the computing resources we have available: kernel fusion and gradient checkpointing<!-- excerpt end -->[^1].
 Before getting into their implementations, we'll review each one conceptually.